Spain should take its time to sell Bankia stake - chairman

-MADRID Spain should sell down its stake in Bankia (BKIA.MC) gradually rather than through a wholesale disposal, chairman Jose Ignacio Goirigolzarri said in comments published on Wednesday.
+MADRID Dec 19 Spain should sell down its stake in Bankia gradually rather than through a wholesale disposal, chairman Jose Ignacio Goirigolzarri said in comments published on Wednesday.

 "I would like (Bankia) to be privatised in parts because that would mean it has value," Goirigolzarri said in an interview with magazine Actualidad Economica and published in newspaper Expansion.